twigglits/viss/README.md

 ./build/viss-debug test_config1.txt 0 opt -o
 ```

+### Diseases

+VISS supports a variety of diseases that can be used to study the impact of different interventions on viral infections.
+These diseases include:

+- HIV
+- HSV2

 ### Interventions

 VISS supports a variety of interventions that can be used to study the impact of different interventions on viral infections.
 These interventions include: